ktyxwyc/GIS2020Spring/README.md

 # GIS2020Spring
-course material for GIS 2020 course at Tsinghua
+course material for GIS 2020 course at Tsinghua University